 In an effort to facilitate access to needed services, the organization:

-collaborates with other providers, or conducts community outreach, to reach individuals potentially in need of service; and
+collaborates with other providers, or conducts community outreach, to reach individuals in need of service as early in their pregnancy as possible; and

 ensures that its outreach efforts and materials provide an accurate description of the services offered.

-Interpretation: If an organization providing counseling offers only Birth Options Counseling and thus does not provide counseling on termination, its outreach materials should clearly convey this fact to potential service recipients.
+Interpretation: If an organization providing counseling offers only Birth Options Counseling and thus does not provide counseling on termination, its outreach materials, including its website, should clearly convey this fact.

+Examples: Reaching individuals early in their pregnancy can be important regardless of the services offered.
+For example, when an organization provides Pregnancy Options Counseling, the options available to the pregnant person may become more limited as their pregnancy progresses.
+When an organization provides general Pregnancy Support Services, beginning prenatal care early can promote both maternal and child health.

+Related Standard: GOV 3.01, GOV 3.02

 PS 3.02

-Persons served are screened and informed about:
+Individuals seeking services are screened and informed about:

 how well their request matches the organization's services; and